zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 If there is an outbound AT-TLS rule configured for the link between the API Gateway and z/OSMF, set the `zowe.zOSMF.scheme` property to `http`.

 :::note Notes
-* AT-TLS is supported in the API Cloud Gateway Mediation Layer component beginning with version 2.17.

 * As the Gateway is a core component of API ML, other components that need to interact with the Gateway, such as Zowe ZLUX App Server, also require AT-TLS configuration.
 :::